savonet/book/language.md

 ### Tuples

-Another construction present in Liquidsoap is _tuples_ of values, which are finite sequences of values which, contrarily to lists, might have different types.
+Another construction present in Liquidsoap is _tuples_\index{tuple} of values, which are finite sequences of values which, contrarily to lists, might have different types.
 For instance,